Theseus-Syllogism/nocohcr/ARCHITECTURE.md

-# Blindvault Architecture
+# Nocovault Architecture

-Blindvault is a privacy-first PWA (Progressive Web App) with a single-page frontend and a fleet of small, single-purpose backend services.
+Nocovault is a privacy-first PWA (Progressive Web App) with a single-page frontend and a fleet of small, single-purpose backend services.
 All services listen on loopback only; nginx is the sole public-facing process.

 ## System Diagram